-Humpback whales come to Hawaii between November and April (whale season), and the Big Island is our favorite of the Hawaiian Islands to go see the whales!
-Other good islands to go whale watching are Maui and Kauai.
+Humpback whales make their annual journey to Hawaii between the months of November and April (whale season), and the Big Island is our favorite of the Hawaiian islands to see them!
+Other great islands for whale watching are Maui and Kauai.

 - Why are we such a big fan of Humpback Whales?

-- and Why do the whales come to Hawaii?
+- Why do the whales come to Hawaii?

 - Whale Watching Tours